 With Islamic Home Finance being seen as a joint partnership between the bank and the customer, no penalties will arise should the customer wish to terminate the agreement for reasons such as wanting to move homes.
 This is not the case with conventional mortgages with a lending and borrowing relationship, where we can expect early repayment charges from the lender as a penalty for paying off the mortgage early.

-There are still other costs associated with being a home owner with a Islamic mortgage that need to be considered such as legal fees, stamp duty and insurance.
+There are still other costs associated with being a home owner with a A mortgage that complies with Islamic law. that need to be considered such as legal fees, A tax paid by the buyer when purchasing a property. and insurance.

 Islamic Home Finance customers are protected just as conventional mortgages are and still fully regulated.

 Ijara home purchase plan is a leasing type of agreement whereby the bank purchases your selected property, retains ownership and the customer makes monthly payments comprising of rent and capital repayment for a fixed term and at an agreed monthly amount.